-My name is Eric James and I am thirty two years old.
+My name is Eric James and I am thirty three years old.
 I live in what I consider to be the best place in the entire world, if not certainly Canada on Vancouver Island.
 I also have what I consider to be one of the best jobs in the world as an Officer in Her Majesty’s Royal Canadian Navy.
 However, I do not have the best kidneys in the world.
 Two years ago I was diagnosed with kidney failure, from a disease that runs in my family.
 I have been on the kidney machine for over a year now and I am preparing to receive a live donor transplant in the future.
 In the meantime I cannot sail with the Navy (that certainly does not hold me back from sailing, sailing with friends around the Gulf Islands), so I spend my time developing training material for junior officers.
 My hope is to someday be back to sea.

 When I am not working on training material, getting my blood cleaned or enjoying the wonderful outdoor offers of the rugged British Columbian coast I am praising my Lord at my Anglican Catholic parish.
 My faith is extremely important to me, certainly more important than anything I’ve mentioned yet.
 Jesus Christ is the centre of my life and the entire meaning of my being.
 Practically I am a catholic who has left the Roman church and is now learning more and diving deeper into the Anglican Catholic faith.